 |7.||About insurance: Flight & bag cover protects passengers against lost, stolen or damaged baggage, flight cancellations, flight delays, missed flight, missed event and personal accident cover.
 If you’re flying kulula.com, purchase travel cover from R45 per person per flight (including rates & taxes).
 Please note: Flight and bag cover is not available for British Airways (operated by Comair) flights.
 Visit www.ba.com to add extras to your flight.|

-Travel Insurance is issued and underwritten by ACE Insurance Limited, an authorised Financial Services Provider (FSB 00060/01 – FAIS 27176).The policy wording will take precedence over all the guidance contained in the website and in all instances the T&Cs of the policy wording apply.
-ACE only provides general guidance and does not consider your objectives, financial situation or needs; therefore, this guidance cannot be considered as financial advice.
-ACE can be contacted on 0861 223 467 (0861 ACE INS).
+Travel Insurance is issued and underwritten by Chubb Insurance South Africa Limited, an authorised Financial Services Provider (FSB 00060/01 – FAIS 27176).The policy wording will take precedence over all the guidance contained in the website and in all instances the T&Cs of the policy wording apply.
+Chubb only provides general guidance and does not consider your objectives, financial situation or needs; therefore, this guidance cannot be considered as financial advice.
+Chubb can be contacted on 0861 223 467.